If you are serious about increasing your organic traffic then you need to pay attention to your WordPress SEO.

 Whether you are using Yoast or Rank math, both the plugin makes very easy to enable breadcrumbs on your site.

 If you are using Rank Math plugin then go to Rank Math >> General Settings >> Breadcrumbs and Enable breadcrumbs function.

-Use the following code in your theme template files to display breadcrumbs:
+Use the following code in your theme template files to display breadcrumbs on your website:

 <?php if (function_exists('rank_math_the_breadcrumbs')) rank_math_the_breadcrumbs(); ?>